-No adjustments in cost from the June 2019 Consulting Engineers Report.
+No adjustments in cost or schedule from the October 2019 Consulting Engineers Report.

 2.4.6 U.S. Route 30 to I-290 - ROW Acquisition

 Project Description: As necessary during reconstruction or repair projects, will provide rightof-way and easements for improvements.